vporton/carbon-flow/README.md

 If you set your swap limit to N and later make it M, then (surprise!) a hacker sometimes [can send](https://docs.google.com/document/d/1YLPtQxZu1UAvO9cZ1O2RPXBbT0mooh4DYKjA_jp-RLM/edit) N+M tokens.
 This is a hard to deal with trouble.
-So, I just recommend the following: Set new swap limit only when the previous one has almost emptied or expired, and do only set a new swap limit when a recurring swap limit (if now the limit is recurring) is near to expiration (but no too near because otherwise the new period may start before your transaction to set the new swap limit
+So, I just recommend the following to frontend developers: Set new swap limit only when the previous one has almost emptied or expired, and do only set a new swap limit when a recurring swap limit (if now the limit is recurring) is near to expiration (but no too near because otherwise the new period may start before your transaction to set the new swap limit